Lettuce, Cos – Little Gem

 Soil and site:

-But never plant the seedlings below the cotyledons.
-If the growing point of the plant is buried it will rot away.
+But never plant the seedling deeper.
+If the growth point of the plant is buried, it will rot away.

 It is important to keep your lettuces weed free at all times and avoid spilling earth onto the leaves while weeding.
 During dry spells you may have to water the plants.